In praise of the staycation

 - It’s comfortable.
 All the comforts of home are right there for you to enjoy to the fullest.
 If that means sleeping in and wandering lazily down the street to your favorite bagel shop for some tasty nosh, then settling in at a nearby café for a contemplative journal writing session, you can do that.
 If heading off bright and early to the museum is more your speed, you can do that too.
 Heck, you can even have it both ways during your time off.

 - It’s budget-friendly.
 Because you’re not spending money on a hotel or airfare, you can invest more of your vacation dollars in experiences that give you pleasure.
-That could involve splashing out on an incredible sushi dinner, taking in a terrific Broadway show, going bonkers ordering delivery at home one night, or buying a hardcover book and spiriting it over to the park with a picnic-ready assortment of drinks and snacks.
+That could involve splashing out on an incredible sushi dinner, taking in a terrific Broadway show, or buying a hardcover book and spiriting it over to the park for a luxurious afternoon of reading in the sunshine.
 Whatever it is that you want, you can indulge yourself in it even more with less financial guilt.

 - You can focus on what matters.
 If you’re at a crossroads in your life or just want to get a sense of whether you’re on the right track, taking a staycation can—through giving you the freedom to undock from your daily responsibilities without getting distracted by an ambitious itinerary in a new place—help you re-affirm what’s most important to you and even illuminate some alluring paths you might not have noticed before.